diegomelgoza/Python/README.md

-# basicPython
+# Python
-basic python excersises found in textbooks or online.
+Here I'll be posting smaller python projects that I've found in textbooks or online.